-Novelty food-delivery devices are all the rage these days: burritos, tacos, sushi, and pizza may all be delivered by unmanned helicopters.
+Novelty food-delivery devices are all the rage these days: burritos, tacos, sushi, and pizza all delivered by unmanned helicopters.
 The trivia roundup has been hard at work on a projectile based system, and YOU can help test it.
 Just don this star-spangled jumpsuit, put on some kneepads, and hold on to this sackful of haggis.
-Now, squeeze your way down and hang on tight, because the organ meat cannon is almost operational, and the trivia roundup is here.
+Now, squeeze your way down and hang on: the organ meat cannon is almost operational, and the trivia roundup is here.

 1. Really love poetry?
-Want to write some, but have absolutely no concept of metaphors, a sixth grade vocabulary, and lack rhythm?
+Want to write some, but have no understanding of metaphor and allegory, a sixth grade vocabulary, and zero rhythm?
 Maybe you can be the next William McGonagall, who made a living (sort of) in the last third of his life by writing profoundly bad poetry.
-And if there’s ever a biopic, he’ll definitely be played by Benedict Cumberbatch:
+And if there’s ever a biopic, he’ll definitely be played by Benedict Cumberbatch.

-McGonagall, born in 1825, was a moderately successful weaver whose interest in the arts flourished as an adult.
+McGonagall, born in 1825, was a weaver whose interest in the arts flourished as an adult.
 First, it was acting.
 Though lacking skill, he paid the theater owner handsomely to claim the lead role in Macbeth.
 In his first performance, he felt another actor was trying to upstage him, so he ad-libbed and REFUSED TO DIE, which should have been Shakespeare’s original ending.
-It’s unclear if he continued acting after this performance, but he later realized that poetry was his muse, and wrote to Queen Victoria, requesting she act as his patron.
-Somehow, he managed to misconstrue a polite “thanks but no thanks” reply as an answer in the affirmative, and walked 60 miles in a thunderstorm to recite his poetry before the queen.
+Later, McGonagall found his muse in poetry, and wrote to Queen Victoria requesting she act as his patron.
+Somehow misconstruing a polite “thanks but no thanks” response as an affirmative, he walked 60 miles through thunderstorms to recite his poetry before the queen.
 Which didn’t work out.
-In one of his many autobiographical accounts, he blames the guard, who’d asked him to recite some poetry right there in the doorway: “No, sir, nothing so low in my line of business.
+In one of his many autobiographical accounts, he blames the guard, who asked him to recite poetry before letting him in: “No, sir, nothing so low in my line of business.
 I am NOT A STROLLING MOUNTEBANK that would do the like in the open air for a few coppers” (emphasis his).

-Despite suffering what should have been a mortal shaming, McGonagall continued writing, earning a subsistence living through the generosity of benefactors and menial pay for poetry recitals.
-His most lasting employment was at the circus, where he was paid 15 shillings a night to recite his poetry while being insulted by the audience and pelted with “eggs, flour, herrings, potatoes, and stale bread.”
+Recovering from a near-lethal shaming, McGonagall continued to write, earning a subsistence living through benefactors and menial pay for poetry recitals.
+His most lasting employment was at the circus, where he was paid 15 shillings per night to recite poetry while being insulted and pelted with “eggs, flour, herrings, potatoes, and stale bread.”
 I’m assuming that list isn’t comprehensive, but in any case the showings eventually became so rowdy that the police were forced to shut them down.
 He penned a poem in response to this injustice—because, you see, he enjoyed the abuse: